Oregon City Dry Rot Repair That Goes to the Source — Licensed, Owner-Run & Fully Warranted

 Why Dry Rot Appears on Oregon City Homes

-Oregon City’s housing distribution — 10.6% pre-1940 historic homes, 19.1% 1970s construction, and 20.6% 1990s tract development — creates three distinct dry rot patterns, each driven by construction era and Pacific Northwest climate exposure.
+Oregon City's housing distribution — 10.6% pre-1940 historic homes, 19.1% 1970s construction, and 20.6% 1990s tract development — creates three distinct dry rot patterns, each driven by a different combination of construction practice and Pacific Northwest climate.

-1990s Tract Homes — Missing Flashing & LP Siding Risk
+Oregon City's 1990s Tract Homes — LP Siding and Missing Flashing

 What VResh Actually Does on an Oregon City Dry Rot Project